WHAT IS THE MODERN AGE IN ENGLISH LITERATURE

 Conclusion

-So, what is Modern Age in English
+So, what is Modern Age in English Literature?

 It is the literary expression of a world that lost its certainty but gained

 self-awareness.
-The Modern Age shows us humans as they truly are—confused,
+The Modern Age shows us, humans as they truly are—confused,

 anxious, lonely, and searching for meaning in a broken world.